Khag, Jammu and Kashmir

 Khag is a tehsil in and block in the Beerwah sub-district of the Budgam district in the Indian union territory of Jammu and Kashmir.
-It is 8.8 km away from sub-district headquarter Beerwah and 35 km away from Srinagar, the summer capital of Jammu and Kashmir.
+It is 8.8 km away from sub-district headquarter Beerwah and 35 km away from Srinagar.

-Khag is renowned for its hot springs.
-According to locals, there are as many as thirty-five individual springs in Khag.
-Ancient people called it the "Garden of Paradise".

 Before 2008, Khag was one of the blocks of Beerwah tehsil.
 After the government of Jammu and Kashmir created new administrative units in 2008, Khag was granted tehsil status.

 Geography

 Khag is between 2,438 m (8,000 ft) and 4,267 m (14,000 ft) above sea level.
 It is located at the base of the Pir Panjal mountain range, surrounded by mountains of up to 5,181 m (17,000 ft).
-The area is covered with dense shrubbery and has many villages, including Nowrooz Baba, New Colony Khag, Poshker, Khanpora, Lassipora, Iskander Pora, Drung, Malpora, and Nagbal.
+The area is covered with dense shrubbery and has many villages, including Nowrooz Baba, Sugen Yarinar, Shunglipora,Poshker, Khanpora, Lassipora, Iskander Pora, Drung, Malpora, and Nagbal.

-Local rivers and streams

-The Khag area has various streams and most of these come from upper reaches like Nowrooz baba and other areas.